yaravind/machine-learning-a-z/non-linear/knn.md

   3.4.
 Get the most frequent class of these rows
   3.5.
 Return the predicted class

+> As we decrease K, we increase the chance of overfitting

 ## Reference

 - [Source of pseudocode](https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/)